davmac314/dinit/README.md

 Dinit discovers services by reading _service description files_.
-These files reside in a directory (/etc/dinit.d is the default "system" location, with "/usr/local/lib/dinit.d" and "/lib/dinit.d" also searched) and their name matches the name of the service.
+These files reside in a directory (/etc/dinit.d is the default "system" location, with "/usr/local/lib/dinit.d" and "/lib/dinit.d" also searched; the default user location is "$HOME/dinit.d") and the name of a service description file matches the name of the service they configure.
 Service descriptions are loaded lazily, as needed by Dinit.

 (An example of a complete set of system service descriptions can be found in the [doc/linux/services](doc/linux/services) directory).